jmjohnson3/NFL_Analytics_SportsBetting/README.md

 > an extra argument to `NFL_SPORTSBETTING.py` will be rejected because the main
 > CLI only accepts the documented pipeline flags.

+If you point `--html-file` at a document that does not resemble an OddsPortal results page (for example `README.md`), the helper now stops with a clear error so you can swap in a browser-saved OddsPortal page source instead.

 The script disables HTML overrides by default so you can confirm whether live requests are being blocked or whether the parser is failing on returned HTML.
 If you pass `--html-file`, make sure the file is a saved OddsPortal **page